cclib/cclib.github.io/_sources/attributes_dev.txt

     `scfenergies`_      molecular electronic energies after SCF (Hartree-Fock, DFT)      eV                          array of rank 1
     `scftargets`_       targets for convergence of the SCF                                                           array of rank 2
     `scfvalues`_        current values for convergence of the SCF                                                    list of arrays of rank 2
-    `temperature`_      tempature used for Thermochemistry                               kelvin                      float `vibanharms`_       vibrational anharmonicity constants                              1/cm                        array of rank 2
+    `temperature`_      temperature used for Thermochemistry                             kelvin                      float `vibanharms`_       vibrational anharmonicity constants                              1/cm                        array of rank 2
     `vibdisps`_         cartesian displacement vectors                                   delta angstrom              array of rank 3
     `vibfreqs`_         vibrational frequencies                                          1/cm                        array of rank 1